 Yield10 also plans to license yield and seed oil traits from the Company's pipeline to large seed companies for commercialization in major food crops, including corn, soybean and canola.
-Yield10 is headquartered in Woburn, Massachusetts and has an Oilseed Center of Excellence in Saskatoon, Saskatchewan, Canada.
+Yield10 is headquartered in Woburn, Massachusetts, and has an Oilseed Center of Excellence located in Saskatoon, Saskatchewan, Canada.
+Yield10's wholly-owned Canadian subsidiary, Metabolix Oilseeds Inc., changed its name to Yield10 Oilseeds Inc. ("YOI") effective July 12, 2022, in order to better align the name with the Company's branding.

 The accompanying condensed consolidated financial statements are presented in U.S. dollars, are unaudited, and have been prepared by Yield10 in accordance with accounting principles generally accepted in the United States of America ("GAAP") and pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC").
 Certain information and footnote disclosures normally included in the Company's annual consolidated financial statements have been condensed or omitted.
 The year-end condensed consolidated balance sheet data was derived from audited financial statements but does not include all disclosures required by GAAP.
-The condensed consolidated financial statements, in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) necessary for fair statements of the financial position and results of operations for the interim periods ended March 31, 2022 and March 31, 2021.
+The condensed consolidated financial statements, in the opinion of management, reflect all adjustments (consisting only of normal recurring adjustments) necessary for fair statement of the financial position as of June 30, 2022 and December 31, 2021, and for the results of operations for the interim periods ended June 30, 2021 and June 30, 2021.